Snake-Sanders/snake-sanders.github.io/blog/2024-07-15-ecto-json/notes.md

     Repo.update_all(query, [])
 ```

-## Remoe a list of keys from a map
+## Remove a list of keys from a map

 ```elixir
 query =